arunangshu/ai-calling-agent/standalone/README.md

 ---

-### Troubleshooting
-- **Microphone Issues**: Ensure your microphone is connected and properly configured.
-Check your system's audio input settings.
-- **API Errors**: Double-check your `.env` file for correct API keys.
-- **Dependencies**: If you encounter errors about missing packages, ensure all dependencies are installed correctly.
-- **Missing Files**: Verify that `Products.csv` and `start_audio.mp3` are in the root directory.

----

-## Updating the Database and Initial Prompt
+## ⚙️ Updating the Database and Initial Prompt
 As your application evolves, you may need to update its functionality to cater to different use cases or datasets.
 For instance, you might want to change the chatbot's behavior to handle a new domain, such as healthcare, education, or retail, or replace the product inventory database with a new dataset.
 This section provides a comprehensive guide on how to update the database with a new CSV file and modify the initial prompt in the code to adapt the chatbot’s role and functionality to a new use case.

 ### 1. **Updating the Database**